SovereignCloudStack/standards/Standards/scs-0216-v1-cluster-baseline-security.md

 #### TLS for all internal/API traffic

-It is already expected by Kubernetes, that all API communication internally is encrypted with TLS.
+It is already expected by Kubernetes that all API communication internally is encrypted with TLS.
 Nevertheless, some endpoints of internal components could be/will be exposed without the necessary encryption, which could lead to weak points in the system.
 A list of the default service endpoints can be seen in the following table